kaankarakose/texture/README.md

 - [Takacs Tamas](https://github.com/tamastheactual)

-Special thanks to all team members for their hard work and dedication to this project.
+Special thanks to all team members for their hard work and dedication to this fun project.

 ## License